-- Dissolve 47.07 grams of medium in 1000 ml purified/distilled water. - Heat to boiling with gentle swirling to dissolve the agar completely. - Sterilize by autoclaving at 15 psi pressure (121°C) for 15 minutes.
-Avoid overheating. - Cool to 45-50°C and pour into sterile Petri plates. - The surface of the medium should be dry when inoculated.
+- Dissolve 51.53 gm of medium in 1000 ml purified/distilled water. - Heat to boiling with gentle swirling to dissolve the agar completely. - Sterilize by autoclaving at 15 psi pressure (121°C) for 15 minutes.
+Avoid overheating. - Cool to 45 50°C. Mix well and pour into sterile Petri plates.
+(The surface of the medium should be dry when inoculated).